atmughrabi/AccelGraph/docs/wiki/Accelerator-Verification.md

-`make rtl-verification` validates the Phase 0 pin/layout manifests and elaborates the real `cached_afu`, AFU-control, and graph `cu_control` RTL for all eight active layouts without the compatibility CU stub.
+`make rtl-verification` validates the Phase 0 pin/layout manifests and elaborates the real `cached_afu`, AFU-control, and graph `cu_control` RTL for all eight active layouts without a CU stub.
 Implicit nets and pin mismatches fail the gate; portable lint blackboxes only the two generated Quartus floating-point IP boundaries.
 It then runs positive and negative protocol tests with Verilator. `make verify` includes that RTL evidence